Nikon D300S vs D810

 It is notable that the D810 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D300S does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D300S and the D810 have been discontinued, but can regularly be found used on eBay.
+Both the D300S and the D810 have been discontinued, but can regularly be found used on ebay.
 The D300S was replaced by the Nikon D500, while the D810 was followed by the Nikon D850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D300S and D810 can be found, respectively, in the Nikon D300S Manual (free pdf) or the online Nikon D810 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D300S and the Nikon D810?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.